Chlorhexidine Gluconate (Oral)

 Oral rinse: Swish rinse and expectorate after rinsing; do not swallow.
 Use in the morning and evening after brushing teeth.
-Following administration, do not rinse with water or other mouthwashes, brush teeth, or eat immediately.
+Following administration, do not immediately rinse with water or other mouthwashes, brush teeth, or eat.

 Periodontal chip insertion: Pocket should be isolated and surrounding area dried prior to chip insertion.
 The chip should be grasped using forceps with the rounded edges away from the forceps.
 The chip should be inserted into the periodontal pocket to its maximum depth.
 It may be maneuvered into position using the tips of the forceps or a flat instrument.
 The chip biodegrades completely and does not need to be removed.
 Patients should avoid dental floss at the site of periodontal chip insertion for 10 days after placement because flossing might dislodge the chip.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).

 Respiratory: Upper respiratory tract infection (28%), sinusitis (14%)

 1% to 10%:

 Frequency not defined:

 Gastrointestinal: Dental discoloration (with oral rinse), dental discomfort, increased tartar formation, mouth discoloration